UzixLS/zx-sizif-512/README.md

 ### Strange lines on border and creaky sounds on SD card access
 It's not a bug, it's a feature ;)

+### Changelog & current status
+* Rev.A - first release.
+Done.
+Please see [errata](pcb/rev.A/ERRATA.ru.txt) (in russian)
+* Rev.B - abandoned.
+Files keep for historical reason.
+* Rev.C - BDI has been removed.
+Work in progress.

 ### Acknowledgments
 This work is based on a lot of other projects and would hardly have been successful without them.